MileHacker Logo

 Lower Southern Gulf Thailand Travel Guide

 The province shares its borders with various other prominent Thai provinces.
-Chumphon lies to the north, providing a northern gateway to the southern region.
-Krabi and Phang Nga border Gateway To the gulf islands in a southerly direction, linking it closely with Thailand's Andaman Sea coast, famous for its dramatic limestone cliffs.
-Ranong forms the western border, extending towards the Andaman side.
+Chumphon lies in the northern direction, providing a northern gateway to the southern region.
+Krabi and Phang Nga border Gateway To the gulf islands to the south, linking it closely with Thailand's Andaman Sea coast, famous for its dramatic limestone cliffs.
+Ranong forms the western border, extending in the direction of the Andaman side.

 Surat Thani is Thailand's largest province by area, covering over 12,891 square kms.